dvilelaf/NordIndicator/README.md

 # NordIndicator

 NordIndicator its a Python script that lets you connect, disconnect and check your Nord VPN connection status from a simple GNU/Linux tray app indicator.
+It integrates with your system so you can launch it from your OS app menu.

 ## Notes